tetraketra/tetraketra/README.md

 Hello! 🍓

-This is my personal GitHub page for useful pacakages/functions and whatever I've meen messing with lately.
+This is my personal GitHub page for useful pacakages/functions and whatever I've been messing with lately.
 While I'll be documenting most of what I publish, I don't recommend using it yourself.